 Celebrating Maine Historical Society’s 200th anniversary (2022), Northern Threads considers the people, culture, and history of the State through two hundred years of fashion.
 Organized thematically, it explored how the clothing Maine people wore revealed their social, economic, and environmental concerns.
 Clothes transmit a wide range of information.
 They simultaneously create and erase identities, unify and separate people, and both celebrate and oppress cultures.
 This examination of Maine Historical’s extensive collection provided an opportunity to consider the relevance of historic clothing in museums, the ebb and flow of styles, and the complexities of diverse representation spanning 200 years of collecting.
-As Northern Threads demonstrated, Maine residents – urban and rural – were fully engaged in the choices of the style, pattern, fabric, and construction of their dress no matter when they lived. (on view March 16–December 31, 2022)
+As Northern Threads demonstrated, Maine residents – urban and rural – were fully engaged in the choices of the style, pattern, fabric, and construction of their dress no matter when they lived. (on view March 16–Dec 31, 2022)

 About the Collection